A GI diet prescribes meals primarily of foods that have low values. Examples of foods with low, middle and high GI values include the following:

 - High GI: White rice, white bread and potatoes

 Commercial GI diets may describe foods as having slow carbs or fast carbs.
 In general, foods with a low GI value are digested and absorbed relatively slowly, and those with high values are absorbed quickly.

 Commercial GI diets have varying recommendations for portion size, as well as protein and fat consumption.

 Depending on your health goals, studies of the benefits of GI diets have produced mixed results.

 Blood glucose control

-Some clinical studies have shown that a low-GI diet may help people with diabetes control blood glucose levels, although the observed effects may also be attributed to low-calorie, high-fiber content of the diets prescribed in the study.
+Some clinical studies have shown that a low-GI diet may help people with diabetes control blood glucose levels, although the observed effects may also be attributed to the low-calorie, high-fiber content of the diets prescribed in the study.

 Reviews of trials measuring the impact of low-GI index diets on cholesterol have shown fairly consistent evidence that such diets may help lower total cholesterol, as well as low-density lipoproteins (the "bad" cholesterol) — especially when a low-GI diet is combined with an increase in dietary fiber.
 Low- to moderate-GI foods such as fruits, vegetables and whole grains are generally good sources of fiber.

 One theory about the effect of a low-GI diet is appetite control.
 The thinking is that high-GI food causes a rapid increase in blood glucose, a rapid insulin response and a subsequent rapid return to feeling hungry.
 Low-GI foods would, in turn, delay feelings of hunger.
 Clinical investigations of this theory have produced mixed results.

 Also, if a low-GI diet suppresses appetite, the long-term effect should be that such a diet would result over the long term in people choosing to eat less and better manage their weight.
 The long-term clinical research does not, however, demonstrate this effect.